 - Use reading, speaking, and writing skills to engage with the ethical concerns raised by literature in their daily and professional lives.

-The Bachelor of Arts in English and creative writing requires a minimum of 120 s.h., including at least 42 s.h. of work for the major.
-Of the 42 s.h., at least 36 s.h. must be selected from the Department of English courses (prefix ENGL, CNW, CW).
+The Bachelor of Arts in English and creative writing requires a minimum of 120 s.h., including at least 36 s.h. of work for the major.
 Students must maintain a grade-point average of at least 2.00 in all courses for the major and in all UI courses for the major.
 They also must complete the College of Liberal Arts and Sciences GE CLAS Core.
-Transfer students must earn at least 30 s.h. work for the major at the University of Iowa.
+Students must earn at least 21 s.h. of credit for the major at the University of Iowa.

 Students earning a major in English and creative writing may not earn a major in English.

-Students pursuing the B.A. in English and creative writing can choose to complete the requirements for the publishing track; see "Publishing Track" below for information.
+Students pursuing the BA in English and creative writing can choose to complete the requirements for the publishing track; see the "Publishing Track" section that follows for information.

 Introductory Courses